 Religion is like slow poison, and just as poison is killing your body, in the same way religion is killing your soul.
 There is only one difference: religion is masquerading as medicine, and while you think it is there for your own benefit, it is secretly killing you.
 And before you become aware of it, religion has turned you into a lifeless being.

 The negative effects of religion on society are tremendous.
-Here are the main ways religion is destroying people’s life:
+Here are the main ways religion is destroying people’s lives:

 Religion is filling people with fear